lifechurch/dnaquery/README.md

 DNAQuery is a command line utility to take [LogDNA](https://logdna.com) archives and load them into [BigQuery](https://cloud.google.com/bigquery/).
 This allows long-term, queryable storage of logs in BigQuery (which is considerably more cost effective).
 In our use case, we want real-time access to many different logs and long-term storage of a subset of those logs.
 This approach has helped us find a balance between access and cost.

-Note: v0.2.0 will remove the AWS dependency in favor of using LogDNA's new [Google Cloud Storage archiving](https://docs.logdna.com/docs/archiving#section-google-cloud-storage).

 ## Getting Started

 `go get -u github.com/lifechurch/dnaquery`